mwganson/pinger/README.md

 <pre>git pull</pre>

 There is also a pinger.html file if you want to run the javascript version, which has the nice feature of allowing you to add custom users and stores them as a sort of cookie in localstorage inside your browser.
+User chrisb has made some changes to the user interface allowing for multiple selection, which I have uploaded as pinger2.html.